REDUCE COSTS AND FREE UP TIME WITH CBR’S EMPLOYEE MANAGEMENT SERVICES

 OSHA – The United States Occupational Safety and Health Administration (OSHA) is an agency of the United States Department of Labor.
 It was created by Congress under the Occupational Safety and Health Act, signed by President Richard M. Nixon, on December 29, 1970.
 Its mission is to prevent work-related injuries, illnesses, and deaths by issuing and enforcing rules (called standards) for workplace safety and health.

-Overtime – Is the hours worked per week in excess of the time worked in the normally scheduled workweek.
+Overtime – The hours worked per week in excess of the time worked in the normally scheduled workweek.

 Pay Cycle – The accrued period for pay, such as biweekly, weekly or semi-monthly.

-Pay Day – The day on which you receive pay for your work.
+Pay Day – The day on which employees receive pay for work performed.

 PPO – In health insurance, a preferred provider organization (or “PPO”, sometimes referred to as a participating provider organization) is a managed care organization of medical doctors, hospitals, and other health care providers who have covenanted with an insurer or a third-party administrator to provide health care at reduced rates to the insurer’s or administrator’s clients.